-The Bachelor of Education (Primary) offers students professional training in all Key Learning Areas (primary-school subject areas) with special attention to the mandatory areas of Indigenous education, teaching English to speakers of other languages (TESOL), and special education.
-The four year course comprises generalist units in education and professional studies as well as elective units of study in the sciences, social sciences and humanities subject areas that are offered by the University of Sydney Business School, Faculty of Science, and Faculty of Arts and Social Sciences.
-Across the degree, students complete 79 days of professional experience, beginning in their second year.
-Students can specialise in one of a number of year-long elective units in their fourth year of studies, including subject areas such as creative arts, special education, TESOL, Aboriginal education, primary languages, and information technology.
-Students can also choose a Primary Teaching specialisation in Mathematics, Science and Technology, or Primary Languages.
+The Bachelor of Education (Primary) offers students professional education in all Key Learning Areas (primary-school subject areas) with special attention to the mandatory areas of Indigenous education, teaching English to speakers of other languages (TESOL), and special education.
+The four-year course includes a major in Education Studies.
+Across the degree, students complete 80 days of professional experience, beginning in their second year.
+Students can choose a Primary Teaching specialisation in Mathematics, Science and Technology, Primary Languages or Special Education.

 Graduates will be well prepared to meet the Australian Professional Teaching Standards.
 This course provides a professional qualification to teach in a primary school and other contexts with young children (aged 5–12 years) in Years K–6.